virusme/Automated-Trader-for-The-Chartist/README.md

 ### The Chartist:  One-Click Process
-This will download the your chosen [**US Power Setup**](https://www.thechartist.com.au/Benefits/short-term-share-trading.html), check account information, process orders, manage orders, generate new orders to be placed, place orders to IB server, prepare a detailed report of this processing and email the report.
+This will download your chosen [**US Power Setup**](https://www.thechartist.com.au/Benefits/short-term-share-trading.html), check account information, process orders, manage orders, generate new orders to be placed, place orders to IB server, prepare a detailed report of this processing and email the report.
+During the execution of this process, you can visualise the logging in to The Chartist and accessing [**US Power Setups**](https://www.thechartist.com.au/Benefits/short-term-share-trading.html).
+Internet Explorer will close by itself once the process is completed.
+WARNING: DO NOT FORCIBLY CLOSE INTERNET EXPLORER WHILE THE PROCESS IS RUNNING.

 * Go to**The Chartist** tab
 * Click **Process**
 * And that's it!